 Pastoral Ministry (off-campus)—MAPM

-The Master of Arts in Pastoral Ministry is for NAD experienced pastors and recommended lay leaders whose ministerial functions make it impossible to engage in an extended study program at the Seminary.
-While admission to the program is similar for all groups of applicants, the curriculum reflects emphases for English or Hispanic ministry tracks.
+The Master of Arts in Pastoral Ministry is for NAD experienced pastors whose ministerial functions make it impossible to engage in an extended study program at the Seminary.
+The curriculum in this program reflects emphases for English or Hispanic ministry tracks.

 This 48-credit program can typically be completed in four years.